allbto/ios-guidlines/README.md

 ### Code

-* Use subscript when possible
+* Use Objective-C Literals when possible

 ```objective-c